Last Updated : Apr 21,2018

 · It heals mouth ulcers.
 An infusion of the leaves can be used as a gargle.

 · A very good food for blood formation for adolescent girls to pregnant mothers.
-Thus, prevents anemia.
+Thus, prevents anaemia.
 Fenugreek leaves are cooling

 · It's a great Tonic food- tones the tissues of the body

 REGISTER NOW If you are a new user.

 Or Sign In here, if you are an existing member.

 If your Gmail or Facebook email id is registered with Tarladalal.com, the accounts will be merged.
 If the respective id is not registered, a new Tarladalal.com account will be created.